rmartinc/jspc/README.md

 jar cvf precompiled-jsp.jar *
 ```

 The previous example searches all the JSP files inside the webapp application directory and compiles them inside the specified directory (specific JSP files can also passed to the tool).
-The option `-webfrg` creates a web fragment standard in the `META-INF` directory that is automatically parsed by wildfly (by spec).Just adding the JAR file inside the `WEB-INF/lib` of the app will avoid pre-compilation (the pre-compiled class will be used instead).
+The option `-webfrg` creates a web fragment standard in the `META-INF` directory that is automatically parsed by wildfly (by spec).
+Just adding the JAR file inside the `WEB-INF/lib` of the app will avoid pre-compilation (the pre-compiled class will be used instead).
 The complete usage for the utiltity can be shown just using the `-help` option:

 ```
 mvn exec:java -Dexec.args="-help"
 ```

+If the application uses global libraries (wildfly modules, JARs inside an EAR file,...) that are not present in the WAR itself they can be provided to the tool using the `-classpath` option.

 As comented before the implementation tries to follow the same syntax than the tomcat counterpart.